KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 # Advanced Lane Finding Project

-The goals / steps of this project are the following:
+The goal of this project is to write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
+In order to achieve this goal, the following steps are performed:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.